A country with no rivers, UAE is on its way to becoming one of the world's happiest nations.

 UAE, like the rest of the globe, is focusing much on redesigning work around well-being by assessing employee well-being needs.
 Increased communication channels, frequent updates, webinars and engagement surveys & tools, are some of the strategies to help employees in dealing with the problem and promote a healthier work lifestyle.

-Companies must further establish more employee-focused tools, such as mobile-enabled HR and learning services, and digitise employee self-services, by implementing HR solutions.
+Companies must further establish more employee-focused tools, such as mobile-enabled Human Resources in UAE and learning services, and digitise employee self-services, by implementing HR solutions.
 They should continue to implement their well-being plans, after the pandemic, by strengthening connections, earning employee trust by doing the right things, preserving fairness and honesty, and being open to feedback.

 3. From workplace connection to contribution: Creating a better sense of belonging